 Australian summers are notoriously hot so use these tips to make yourself even more water-wise.

 When to water – The best time water is first up in the morning, or early evening.
-This is when the sun isn’t quite as harsh and your plants will get the best drink and absorb the most.
+This is when the sun isn’t quite as harsh and your plants can absorb the most.

-If you choose to water in the evening, make sure your plants have time to dry before nightfall because damp leaves can lead to fungal problems.
+If you choose to water in the evening, make sure your plants have time to dry before nightfall.
+This is because damp leaves can lead to fungal problems.

 Wetting agents – For those super hot days, wetting agents are a great idea.
 Pay close attention to shrubs and flowering plants as they’ll require a little more help to hold on to water.